 I initially thought that school leaders who do very well did so because they “followed their passion.”
 What this implies is that passion should dictate what you choose to do, regardless of other considerations.
 Having passion and purpose in one’s job is essential.
 When one inspires oneself, it becomes easier to inspire others.
 In today’s workplaces, whether in schools or startups, you need to get others excited about your initiatives and projects—you can’t just rely on the old style “command and control” management style won't cut it anymore.
 However, it turns out that passion is necessary, but not sufficient.
 After thoroughly thinking this through I've come to believe that top performers go about it differently: they match their passion with purpose.
 Passion is about doing what you love, while purpose is about doing what contributes to our fellow neighbors.
 Passion asks, "what can the world give me (a hedonistic view)?"
 Purpose asks, "what can I give to the world (an other-orientation)?"
 In both a school and a startup setting, leaders who infuse their work with both passion and purpose perform much better than leaders who have just one or the other.

 If you’re a school leader, a founder, or working in a startup, don’t just follow your passion.
 Try to formulate how you can take your unique strengths and find ways to contribute to the world.

 Ask the following: What’s your personal purpose statement?
 What value do you create for others—staff, parents, teachers, co-workers, students?
 Is this value also meaningful to you personally?
 What societal benefits does your work bring?

 4. Learning in Loops

 One of the great virtues of the startup mindset is the focus on learning empirically - constantly testing and measuring results, evaluating and pivoting if necessary.
 I've found in my research that the best school leaders apply a similar process of “learning in loops.”
-They try out a new way of working (say leading a staff meeting), then they try to learn from the experience (say getting feedback on the meeting's effectiveness), then modify their behaviors, and then repeat.
+They try out a new way of working (say leading a staff meeting), then they try to learn from the experience (say getting feedback on the meeting's effectiveness), then modify their behaviors, and repeat.